-Permanently restricted net assets - Net assets subject to donor-imposed stipulations that the Foundation maintains them permanently.
+Permanently restricted net assets - Net assets subject to donor-imposed stipulations that they be maintained permanently by the Foundation.
 Generally, the donors of these assets permit the Foundation to use all or part of the income earned on related investments for general or specific purposes.